MDMISC/CO2-capture-DES/README.md

-# CO2-capture-DES
+# Designing Deep Eutectic Solvents for Efficient CO2 Capture
-Designing Deep Eutectic Solvents for Efficient CO2 Capture
+Datasets of CO2 solubility in DES, melting point, viscosity, density DES.
+As well as the results of the screening.